mariovns/tutorials/economics/books/financial-statements/Chapter-1.md

         - Other expenses are recorded when they arise

 Note that all businesses with inventory must use the accrual basis of accounting.
 Other businesses may use a “cash basis” if they desire.
 Cash basis financial statements are just like the Cash Flow Statement or a simple checkbook.

+## Indian GAAP
+  1. **Business Entity Assumption** same as *Accounting Entity*
+  2. **Monetary Unit Assumption** All the financial transactions of a business should be capable of being expressed in a monetary unit (Indian Rupees, for example) and if it is not possible to do so, then it should not be recorded in the books of accounts of the business.
+  3. **Accounting Period** same as *Periodicity*
+  4. **Historical Cost Concept** same
+  5. **Going Concern Assumption** same
+  6. **Full Disclosure Principle** An accounting entry may not independently be able to provide all the relevant information relating to the transaction.
+Hence the full disclosure principle requires the entity to disclose all the financial information relevant to the investor/user to assist him in decision making.
+At the transactional level, this is done by recording an adequate narration with every transaction and at the financial statement level, this is implemented by providing notes to the accounts.
+  7. **Matching Concept** This concept requires the revenue for a particular period to be matched with its corresponding expenditure so as to show the true profit for the period.
+  8. **Accrual Basis of Accounting** This principle requires all revenue and expenditure to be recorded in the period it is actually incurred and not when cash or cash equivalent has been received/spent.
+The earning of the income and the incurring of the expenditure is important, irrespective of the corresponding cash flow.
+  9. **Consistency** same
+  10. **Materiality** same
+  11. **Conservatism** same.
+This means that while accounting for a particular transaction, all anticipated expenses or losses will need to be accounted for but all potential income or gains should not be recorded until actually earned/received